-Also situated on campus are three residence halls.
-Lozier Tower, Gallagher and McAuley Halls provide spacious networked rooms with air conditioning.
-Residence halls include lounges, study areas, offices for student organizations and a computer lab.
+Also situated on campus are four residence halls.
+Lozier Tower, Gallagher, McAuley and the Mothers Living and Learning residence located in Walsh Hall.
+Each residence Hall provides spacious networked rooms with air conditioning.
+Residence halls include lounges, study areas, and computer labs.
+The Mothers Living and Learning Hall provides the opportunity for students who are single mothers to live on campus with their children.

-The Lied Fitness Center includes a gymnasium, an elevated walking track, a weight and exercise room, a training room, a classroom/aerobics room and a six-lane, 25-yard swimming pool.
+The Lied Fitness Center includes a gymnasium, an elevated walking track, a weight and exercise room, a training room, tennis courts, a classroom/aerobics room and a six-lane, 25-yard swimming pool.
 The Center is used for physical education classes, intercollegiate and intramural sports and leisure and fitness activities for students, faculty and staff.
 Nearby Heritage Park includes softball and soccer fields.

-The Connie Spellman Omaha 2000 Early Childhood Education Center, on the south side of the campus, provides early childhood development opportunities for 120 children from infancy through kindergarten.
+The Connie Spellman Early Childhood Education Center, on the south side of the campus, provides early childhood development opportunities for 120 children from infancy through kindergarten.
 The Center provides a laboratory for CSM's early childhood education major and for students studying child development in psychology, nursing, and education.